dsietz/rust-daas/workshop/module-04/04-section-03.md

 ##### Tests

-Add the following unit test tot eh bottom of the module.
+Add the following unit test to the bottom of the module.

 ```
 #[cfg(test)]